Gorp5/ContrastiveMusicLearning/README.md

   - using hull interpolation to create *thematic transitions* between playlists

 This yields playlists driven by **global musical geometry**, not just nearest neighbors.

 ---

+All models were trained using a single A100 for 512 epochs in parallel.
+Compute was gratefully sourced from Yonsei University's ai compute cluster (Thank you!)

+---